ecoologic/ecoologic_neo4j/README.md

 `lib/sql.rb` is a utility to read the queries stored in a yaml file, so all queries are in the same place.

-`db/seeds.rb` was used for the old console on which I started the project, but when I introduced sinatra pry went in stackoverflow and I kept my focus on neo.
+`db/seeds.rb` is used for the console on which I started the project.

 As I'm learning I'm trying to mix cypher queries and code access to data.